-- Crumb/ground rubber production remained stable into 2023, driven by a stable paving segment, the molded/other product, and crumb rubber market segments. - Turf infill and playground surfacing in the state have declined since June 2015 with the announcement of the California Office of Environmental Health Hazzard Assessment (OEHHA) report committed under contract with CalRecycle to conduct a new study on synthetic turf and potential human health impacts.
-TIP and TDP Fiscal Year (FY) 2022-2023 grants excluded multiple high-volume uses of crumb rubber anticipating a report determination.
-The use of crumb rubber for roofing and flooring increased slightly.
-The turf infill market demonstrated it was stable from 2022 with a 75 percent use rate in southern California and 25 use in northern California.
-In 2023, turf infill use increased in the United States. - Retread sales declined slightly by 3 percent from 2022. - Used tire sales declined in 2023 by 10 percent, as reported by industry. - The use of tire-derived aggregate (TDA) in civil engineering increased slightly but overall tonnage remains low compared to historical values. - Landfill disposal decreased in 2023 to 217,909 tons, a 26.9 percent decrease from 2022 and is continuing a downward trend into 2024. - Exported tire-derived fuel (TDF) increased in 2023 by 111,721 tons or 2.7 times the 2022 value.
-This change is based mostly on increased demand by Japan and India. - In-state TDF shipments continued to decline in 2023 by 55.6 percent because two of the four cement kilns stopped taking tires as a fuel source.
-One of the two kilns changed their tire-derived fuel specification to where it was not economical for the TDF suppliers.
-The second kiln, though not accepting TDF, is still accepting tire fluff/fiber as a fuel source.
-In 2024, cement kilns are now taking tire fluff as a less expensive fuel source.
+- Crumb/ground rubber production overall remained stable, although the data showed a very slight decrease, less than 0.5%, which reflects decreased crumb rubber usage in sports and play surfaces. - Turf infill and playground surfacing in the state have continued to decline since the June 2015 announcement of the California Office of Environmental Health Hazard Assessment (OEHHA) and CalRecycle study to evaluate potential human health impacts from synthetic turf.
+Playgrounds and athletic fields are not eligible for Tire Incentive Program (TIP) grants, pending results from the OEHHA study. - Retread sales declined slightly by 3% from 2022. - Used tire sales declined in 2023 by 10%. - The use of tire-derived aggregate (TDA) in civil engineering increased slightly but overall tonnage remains low compared to historical values. - Landfill disposal decreased in 2023 to 217,909 tons, a 26.9% decrease from 2022, and is continuing a downward trend into 2024. - Exported tire-derived fuel (TDF) increased in 2023 by 111,721 tons or 270% of the 2022 value. - In-state TDF shipments declined in 2023 by 55.6%.

-Figure 2 California-Generated Waste Tire Recycling, Disposal Related and Landfill Disposal Trends, 2009-2023
+Figure 2 California-Generated Waste Tire Recycling, Disposal-Related and Landfill Disposal Trends, 2009-2023